-Turn down service was provided at 6pm.
-The bell rang as I was preparing to head down to the bar, and the gentleman asked if I’d like turn down service, which I accepted.
+Turn-down service was provided at 6pm.
+The bell rang as I was preparing to head down to the bar, and the gentleman asked if I’d like the turn-down service, which I accepted.

 The bar was my first experience of the food and beverage service at the hotel, and Rohil here was really warm.
 I took his suggestion and ordered Tangra chicken, an “Indianised Chinese” dish, as it was explained by Rohil.

 It was a good choice and I enjoyed it to the last bit.
 While I was there I managed to click pictures of some of their better cocktails.

 Before arriving at the hotel, I was very keen on dining at their famous Thai specialty restaurant, Baan Thai, and I was bummed to find that the restaurant was shut due to maintenance work.

 The good news was that the Thai kitchen was operational and the executive chef assured me I could try those dishes at their global cuisine restaurant as well.

 I, therefore, took dinner at threesixtythree, the global cuisine option at Oberoi Grand, and also where the breakfast buffet is served (though breakfast was only served a la carte during my time there).

 Back to dinner, and I asked the chef to give me something from their Thai menu.
 He enquired whether I had a preference in food, and I asked him to just stay clear of pork, otherwise, I was fine with anything.

 He was still suggesting dishes when I thought of asking them to serve me small plates of their best dishes.
 What followed was crazy – the amount of food on my table would easily have been enough for three people.